rspber/TFT_eSPI_light/README.md

    but as an internal implementation of startWrite and endWrite and not as separate entries,

-10. GFXFF font is unavaiable due to collision with the GFXGlyph type redefined in tsdesktop, but are available by drawChar and drawText from SCREEN class available by inhertance too,
+10. GFXFF font is unavaiable due to collision with the GFXGlyph type redefined in tsdesktop, but is available by drawChar and drawText from SCREEN class available by inhertance too,

 11. String type is not supported in all functionality due to sticking with Arduino but also due to uselessness with hardcore software, of the String type only remained: